All Episodes

 Our country has been through a lot, the president said.

-Heck, yeah, our country's been through a lot because Democrats supposedly cared about foreign election interference.
+Heck, yeah, our country has been through a lot because Democrats supposedly cared about foreign election interference.

 You don't believe that Russia interfered in our elections.

-If anything, I can't understand why Biden and Obama didn't take the admonition of then House Intelligence Committee chairman Devin Nunes in 2014, because Devin Nunes told everybody that this was gonna happen.
+If anything, I can't understand why Biden and Obama didn't take the admonition of then House Intelligence Committee Chairman Devin Nunes in 2014 because Devin Nunes told everybody that this was going to happen.

 Told everybody.

-So the president saying, hey, you know, okay, if you whatever involvement you might have had here, now we're this is all made up, Hannity.
+So the president saying, hey, you know, okay, whatever involvement you might have had here now, this is all made up, Hannity.

 Well, no, because a Ukrainian court, they admitted they interfered in our elections.